Manohar Lal Munjal: Biography

-M. L. Munjal, born on 4 April 1945 in the Indian state of Punjab, graduated in mechanical engineering with honors in 1966 from Panjab University and a master's degree in internal combustion engineering from the Indian Institute of Science (IISc) in 1968.
+M. L. Munjal, born on 4 April 1945 in the Indian state of Punjab, graduated in mechanical engineering with honors in 1966 from Panjab University and a master's degree in internal combustion engineering with distinction from the Indian Institute of Science (IISc) in 1968.
 He joined IISc as a member of faculty in 1968, simultaneously pursuing his doctoral studies and earned his PhD in 1971.
 He served IISc in many positions: chairing the department of mechanical engineering during 1991–94, the division of mechanical sciences from 1999 to 2005, and serving as the convener of the Chairmen of Divisions from 2003 to 2005.
 In between, he had three positions abroad as a visiting faculty member.
-In 1979, he served at the Technical University of Berlin for a year.
+In 1979, he served at Technische Universität Berlin for a year.
 From 1986–87, he worked at University of Calgary and Nelson Industries in Wisconsin.
 Then in 1994–95 he served as a visiting scientist at Ford Motor Company at their Michigan centre.
-Post-retirement, he serves as an honorary professor and INSA senior scientist at the Facility for Research in Technical Acoustics (FRITA) of the Indian Institute of Science.
+Post-retirement, he served as an honorary professor, INSA senior scientist and at the Facility for Research in Technical Acoustics (FRITA) of the Indian Institute of Science.